2016 Manchester City Council election

 Elections to Manchester City Council were held on 5 May 2016.
 One third of the council was up for election, with each successful candidate serving a two-year term of office, expiring in 2018, due to planned boundary changes.
 The Labour Party retained overall control of the council, managing to hold all but one seat contested and won by former Withington MP, John Leech.
 Leech's win signified the first gain for any party in Manchester other than Labour for the first time in six years.

-Result
+Results summary

 Changes in vote share are compared to the 2015 election.

 Council Composition

 Prior to the election the composition of the council was:

 After the election, the composition of the council was: